shpwrck/rancher-training-material/cluster-management/script/source.md

   sync: freeze)

 <!-- Start Script -->
 But you aren't limited to the `UI`.
-You can upload resources in their origianl YAML, interact with the included shell environment, or download the cluster configuration file to interact in a terminal of your choosing.
+You can upload resources in their original YAML, interact with the included shell environment, or download the cluster configuration file to interact in a terminal of your choosing.
 <!-- End Script -->

 ---